NUKnightLab/juxtapose/DEVELOPER.md

 ## Overview

-Files in the inner `soundcite` directory are resources for deployment to the CDN.
+Files in the inner `juxtapose` directory are resources for deployment to the CDN.

 Files in the `website` directory are specific to the website.